Floating-Island/UE4-TDD-CI_Testing/README.md

 There's a way to do the tests more efficiently (you still have to create a class from within the editor to use it as a test class so the engine 'sees' it), without having to wait to the editor and check the results for yourself.

 That's when you need Jenkins, and automation program that triggers a pipeline execution via an event.
-A pipeline is a configuration of a workspace environment, a series of stages, each of them consisting of a series of steps, and finally things that you do after (post) the pipeline is executed.
+A pipeline is a configuration of a workspace environment, a series of stages, each of them consisting of a series of steps (calling batch files in windows, executing commands, printing logs, etc), and finally things that you do after (post) the pipeline is executed.

 Inside that pipeline we're going to declare how to build the project, run our tests, check if they fail or pass and also which parts aren't tested (via code coverage).